Rod Serling: American military service

 Serling enlisted in the United States Army the morning after high school graduation, following his brother Robert.
-He began his military career in 1943 at Camp Toccoa, Georgia, under General Joseph May Swing and Colonel Orin D. Haugen and served in the 511th Parachute Infantry Regiment of the 11th Airborne Division.
+He began his military career in 1943 at Camp Toccoa, Georgia, under General Joseph M. Swing and Colonel Orin D. Haugen and served in the 511th Parachute Infantry Regiment of the 11th Airborne Division.
 He eventually reached the rank of Technician Fourth Grade (T/4).
 Over the next year of paratrooper training, Serling and others began boxing to vent aggression.
 He competed as a flyweight and had 17 bouts, rising to the second round of the division finals before being knocked out.
 He was remembered for his Berserker style, and for "getting his nose broken in his first bout and again in the last bout".
 He tried his hand at the Golden Gloves, with little success.

 On April 25, 1944, Serling received his orders and saw that he was being sent west to California.
 He knew that he would be fighting against the Empire of Japan rather than Nazi Germany.
-This disappointed him because he had hoped to help fight against Adolf Hitler.
-In May, he was assigned to the Pacific Theater in New Guinea and the Philippine islands.
+This disappointed him because he had hoped to fight against Adolf Hitler in the European Theatre.
+In May, he was assigned to the Pacific Theater in New Guinea and the Philippine Islands.
+In November 1944, his division first saw combat, landing in the Philippines.
+The 11th Airborne was not initially used as paratroopers, however, but as light infantry during the Battle of Leyte.
+The division helped secure the area after the five divisions that had gone ashore earlier.